 Formation of Citrulline

 An inorganic phosphate ion is released during this reaction.
-The citrulline thus formed is transferred to cytoplasm where the rest of reactions of urea cycle take place.
+The citrulline thus formed is transferred to the cytoplasm where the rest of the reactions of the urea cycle take place.

 Formation of Argininosuccinate